dougeby/IntuneDocs/intune/early-edition.md

 Administrators will be able to configure a selective wipe of the organization's data as a new action when the conditions of Application Protection Policies (APP) Access settings are not met.
 This feature helps administrators automatically protect and remove sensitive organization data from applications based on pre-configured criteria.

 ### Revoking an iOS app purchased through VPP <!-- 1777384 -->
-As the Microsoft Intune admin, you you'll be able to revoke the license for a selected iOS app purchased through the volume-purchase program (VPP).
+As the Microsoft Intune admin, you'll be able to revoke the license for a selected iOS app purchased through the volume-purchase program (VPP).
 You can notify users when an app is no longer assigned to them.
 Revoking an app license will not uninstall the related VPP app from the device.
 To uninstall a VPP app, you must change the assignment action to **Uninstall**.
 The reclaimed license count will be reflected in **Licensed Apps** node in the **App** workload of Intune.
 For more information related to iOS VPP apps, see [How to manage iOS apps purchased through a volume-purchase program with Microsoft Intune](vpp-apps-ios.md).

 ### Office 365 Pro Plus language packs <!-- 1833450 -->
 As the Intune admin, you will be able to deploy additional languages for Office 365 Pro Plus apps managed through Intune.
 The list of available languages includes the **Type** of language pack (core, partial, and proofing).
 In the Azure portal, select **Microsoft Intune** > **Mobile apps** > **Apps** > **Add**.
 In the **App type** list of the **Add app** blade, select **Windows 10** under **Office 365 Suite**.
 Select **Languages** in the **App Suite Settings** blade.